yogsototh/yblog/multi/blog/Rational-Web-Framework-Choice.md

 ## Objective measures

-None of these property can be measured with perfect precision.
+None of the four properties I choosen can be measured with perfect precision.
-But each time we should get an order of magnitude for each.
+But we could get the order of magnitude for each.
-Some properties feels easier to measure than other.

-For example, popularity measure can be quite correct (at least for the most popular languages).
-It is more complex to measure the efficiency, expressiveness and easiness, but we can have good enough indicators.

-As each indicator lack of precision, we will focus on giving order of magnitude.
+I tried to focus on the framework only.
+But it is often easier to start by studying the language first.

+For example, I have datas about popularity by language and I also have different datas concerning popularity by framework.
+Even if I use only the framework focused datas in my final decision model, it seemed important to me to discuss about the datas for the languages.
+The goal is to provide a tool to help decision not to give a decision for you.

 ### Popularity